Academic Catalog

 For a student who withdraws after the 60% point, there would be no R2T4 calculation.
 However, LAPU must still determine whether the student is eligible for a post-withdrawal disbursement (PWD) if all funds have not been disbursed yet.

 A student who withdraws from a program offered in modules is not considered to have withdrawn for R2T4 purposes if the student successfully completes at least one class in one module that includes 49% or more of the number of days in the payment period.
-Successfully completed means the student earned a passing grade (D or better with no F, FN, INC or W grades).
+Successfully completed means the student earned a passing grade (D or better with no F, FN, IN or W grades).

 Satisfactory Academic Progress (SAP)